JoelRLL19/mms142-groupI-2023/README.md

 <p>•	These innovations may offer different qualities compared to existing solutions and may perform worse in one or two aspects that current customers of established companies value.</p>
 <p>•	These innovations might not seem financially appealing to established companies.</p>
 <p>•	Predicting the future market and understanding these disruptive innovations can be hard, which increases the risk and makes them less financially attractive.</p>
-<p>Like Christensen's concept of disruptive innovation, Schumpeter (1934) talks about a process where innovations replace old ones that become outdated.
-Schumpeter refers to this process as "creative destruction."</p>

 <h2>AR's Disruptive Potential</h2>
 <p>Although Augmented Reality has the potential to revolutionize the way people interact with their environment, there are several aspects where AR can potentially be
 considered a disruptive technology.</p>